Delivery framework

 Consultations

 Free consultation by phone or at our Winnellie workshop.
-On-site callouts are available as paid services.
+On-site callouts are charged separately.
 Consultations are used to confirm scope, risk, environment, and the most appropriate delivery path before major work is approved.

 If the engagement is a fit, you will receive clear advice on scope, likely timing, and how handover and support can be structured.